poretsky/youtube-dl-emacs/README.md

 The `youtube-dl-playlist` command queues an entire playlist, just as if you had individually queued each video on the playlist.

+Use `youtube-dl-audio` and `youtube-dl-playlist-audio` commands to download only audio content.

 The `youtube-dl-list` command displays a list of all active video downloads.
 From this list, items under point can be canceled (<kbd>d</kbd>), paused (<kbd>p</kbd>), slowed (<kbd>s</kbd>), and have